-We wish to note that for these points, the average SNR too was very high (11 to 39 dB).
-We observe that the median noise levels are as high as -86dBm, with most median values at -90dBm or above.
-We also observe that the 95%-ile minus 5%-ile (band where 90% of the values lie) can be as high as 16 dB!
-In contrast, the noise levels in our FRACTEL data was at most -94dBm, with a variation of only about 1 dB.
+minus 5th percentile (band where 90% of the values lie) can be as high as 16 dB.
+In contrast, the noise levels in our FRACTEL data was at most -94 dBm, with a variation of only about 1 dB.

-Fig. 4 plots a similar graph for 1 Mbps data points.
-Here we chose only those transmitter-receiver pairs where the average RSSI was over -80dBm (again, well above the card sensitivity of -88dBm) and the error rate was between 20% and 80%.
-Once again, we see behaviour similar to the earlier plot.
+Fig. 4 plots a similar graph for 1-Mbps data points.
+Here we chose only those transmitter-receiver pairs where the average RSSI was over -80 dBm (again, well above the card sensitivity of -88 dBm) and the error rate was between 20% and 80%.
+Once again, we see behavior similar to the earlier plot.

-Fig. 5 shows the variation of the RSSI and noise levels, as a function of the packet number, for the data point no: 13 (points are numbered 0 to 25) of Fig. 3.
-A CDF plot (not shown here) for the same data point showed that about 50% of the packets show a noise level of about -90dBm or more!
+Fig. 5 shows the variation of the RSSI and noise levels, as a function of the packet number, for the data point number 13 (points are numbered 0 to 25) of Fig. 3.
+A CDF plot (not shown here) for the same data point showed that about 50% of the packets show a noise level of about -90 dBm or more!